Skip to Content

 The trail

 Follow the yellow arrows where the walk meanders in an anti-clockwise direction.
 On the way you’ll pass through conifer forest with examples of beech, Spanish chestnut and ash.
-Look out for the striking woodland sculptures near the entrance and the carved Seamus Heaney quotes throughout.

-Devil’s Glen walk 2: The Waterfall Walk
+The Devil’s Glen Waterfall Walk

 How long it takes